 “You’re right, and I know that, but every so often… maybe once in a blue moon… you need to trust me, Christian.
 Your girlfriend is not an airhead.
 I don’t blindly follow or believe people for no good reason.
 I’m a very good judge of character—especially since I slipped and tripped and fell on my face with Edward David.
 Look at you and me.
 When I first met you, I thought you were an asshole… and I was right,” she says, sticking her tongue out at me.
 Oh, I’m going to make her pay for that.

 “How much longer until we land?”
-Yes, I have lost track of time while I was lost in my Butterfly.
+Yes, I’ve lost track of time while I was lost in my Butterfly.

 “I’ll check with Lance, but I would say that we’ve got about another two hours in the air,” Jason responds.
 “We’re not due back in Seattle until about 6pm Pacific.”
 He must have known what I was thinking.
 I was ready to bring the whole of PR, HR, security, and IT in the moment we land to get to the bottom of this.
 I don’t know if she’s just been feeding personal details to certain people and the press or if she’s been leaking proprietary information.
 After a moment, Jason confirms that we do indeed still have two more hours in the air.
 I lean in to Ana.

-“That gives you time to wash your undies and we will find a way to dry them.
+“That gives you time to wash your undies and we’ll find a way to dry them.
 If a good wind catches that dress, the press will have more than a sound bite,” I say to her.
 She’s looking at me like the cat that caught the canary and I know exactly why.
 “And wipe that smug look off your face.
 Like I said, you got lucky this time,” I add.
-Her smirk falls quickly and I immediately knew that I had stepped in it again.
+Her smirk falls quickly, and I immediately know that I stepped in it again.

 “Like hell I was lucky!” she snaps.
 “I was smart.
 I got publicity as a good, down-to-earth person and I helped you locate your mole.
 By the way, you’re welcome.”
 She stands up and walks towards the bedroom and as she clears the door, I hear her mumble “disagreeable asshole.”
 I roll my eyes and look back to Jason.

-“Send Welch an email that I’m going to be calling him as soon as we are on the ground.
-I am going to want a full briefing with as much information as he knows.
-Tell him to liaise with McIntyre who I expect to speak with when I land as well.
+“Send Welch an email that I’m going to be calling him as soon as we’re on the ground.
+I’m going to want a full briefing with as much information as he knows.
+Tell him to liaise with McIntyre, who I expect to speak with when I land as well.
 I want nobody outside of this plane and those two to know what’s going on here.
 I need to keep this as tight as possible.”
 Jason nods and starts tapping on his phone.
 I need to go in here and try to smooth things over with Butterfly… again.

 “Are you accustomed to dealing with women who don’t know how to do anything for themselves?” she asks, flatly.
 I don’t know how to answer that question.